intsystems/BMM/lab6/Readme.md

 2. Repeat sampling procedure from [paper](https://arxiv.org/abs/1211.4246).
 Compare sampling with SGLD procedure.

-3. Train at least 100 MLP models on a toy dataset.
+3. [Skorik Sergey] Train at least 100 MLP models on a toy dataset.
 Visualize their parameter projection onto 2d-space with color corresponding to accuracy.

 4. Train multiple MLP models on a toy dataset.
 Make a random pruning of the models.
 Visualize their parameter projection onto 2d-space with color corresponding to accuracy.